grnet/synnefo/docs/admin-guide.rst

 A new variable has been introduced called PITHOS_BACKEND_STORAGE with possible values 'nfs' and 'rados', default value is 'nfs'.
-For those users that need to migrate from NFS to RADOS and have not enabled the dual mode of operation from the beginning of their installation a synchronization script is provided in the 'contrib' directory called 'pithos-sync-rados.sh'
+For those users that need to migrate from NFS to RADOS and have not enabled the dual mode of operation from the beginning of their installation, you can use a synchronization script that is provided in order to synchronize the data from NFS to Rados.
+The script can be found at `/usr/lib/pithos/tools/pithos-sync-rados.sh`.

 Since this version the dual mode of operation is not supported any more, meaning you will not be able to keep double Pithos objects anymore in NFS and